Social Icons

 Directed by Amy Heckerling

-In the 90s there was a coming of age movie that everyone had to see, it stared Alicia Silverstone and I never forgot her name after this movie.
-Clueless is fun, enjoyable and easy to follow.
-The movie has a nice ring to it in delivering it’s comedy and the romantic edge is well chimed into it, even though at first it seemed very odd.
+In the ’90s, there was a coming-of-age movie that everyone had to see.
+It starred Alicia Silverstone, and I’ve never forgotten her name after watching it.
+Clueless is fun, enjoyable, and easy to follow.
+The movie strikes a perfect balance between comedy and romance, even though the romantic angle feels a little odd at first.

-The movie is written and directed by Amy Heckerling (and it is loosely based on Jane Austen's 1815 novel Emma).
-Clueless is seen as one of the best teen movies ever.
+Written and directed by Amy Heckerling (and loosely based on Jane Austen's 1815 novel Emma), Clueless is widely regarded as one of the best teen movies ever made.
+Alongside Alicia Silverstone, the late Brittany Murphy also shines in this film.

 Tommy Boy (1995)